acadadev/rosrider_doc/10_DEBUG/README.md

 | Green | Solid ON | N/A |Active: Commands have been successfully received. |
 | Red | Solid ON | N/A | System Disabled: A critical status check is required. |

+__ROSRider SMBUS__

+Python code to send commands to ROSRider Board is available at [https://github.com/acadadev/rosrider_smbus](https://github.com/acadadev/rosrider_smbus)
+ROSRider SMBus enables you to write your own python programs to control ROSRider board without the ROS drivers.

+Also a set of utilities is included that allows you to:

+ - Send System Control Commands
+ - Set Parameters
+ - Set POSIX time
+ - Set PID and PWM targets
+ - Profile Motor Torque Constant

 __TODO__

 - make videos of pid debug tool and put some screenshots between things, maybe even a video.
 - reamp parameters

-- led blink documentation
 - if initial update fail, then what happens?
-- rosrider_smbus
-  - sysctl commands
-  - read_status
-  - set_commands
-  - etc

 - ros2rpi config explanation, is it 0x33 for default
-- couple of ros param commands
-- led blink documentation - red

-- connecting servos
 -  Explanation of parameter 0x33 in rosrider, 0x0 to cancel.

 __Troubleshooting__